 - Providing teams with a real-time view into the supply chain

 - Utilizing historical sales data, expiration dates, forecasting trends, and unique business data in combination to make strategic decisions earlier in the product lifecycle

 - Selling more products in full price channel

 - Freeing up capital tied to excess inventory

-For any existing excess inventory, utilizing an AI solution can help you understand the most effective way to offload that inventory depending on your goal (ie higher margins, transactional volume)—taking into account factors such as quantities, pricing, even which channels you sell the inventory into.
+For any existing excess inventory, utilizing an AI solution for inventory management can help you understand the most effective way to offload that inventory depending on your goal (ie higher margins, transactional volume)—taking into account factors such as quantities, pricing, even which channels you sell the inventory into.

 The Risk of Not Using AI

 Inventory exponentially loses value as it ages and reaches the end of the product lifecycle.
 With no way to identify inventory that is expected to underperform, or no solution to manage inventory once it’s been deemed as slow-moving and excess, brands face an enormous financial burden and environmental responsibility.
 With excess inventory comes higher warehousing costs and more resources allocated to manage that inventory—time, effort, and money that could be allocated to other profitable areas of the business.
 As the products age, they also become more difficult to sell.
 As a result, many brands are often left with selling inventory into excess channels at a significant loss, or being forced to donate or even destroy goods.

 With so many different types of AI inventory management solutions in the marketplace, brands now have the ability to digitally optimize every aspect of their supply chain.
 Slow-moving and excess inventory in particular presents a great opportunity to utilize this type of technology.
 By incorporating AI into strategic decision-making, brands can identify slow-moving and excess inventory earlier in the product lifecycle and take proactive steps to strengthen their full price business, reduce operating costs, and eliminate waste.